– Explore the Hopewell History Map (separate site) –

 - Click Full Screen link to display the image in a separate window

-Help / Options Button
+Help / Options Dialog

 Click the Help/Options (“hamburger”) button (top right in header) for Help links and display options.